Ivan Alexander of Bulgaria: Further stability problems and external conflicts

 In the meantime Bulgarians and Byzantines had clashed again in 1364.
 In 1366, when Emperor John V Palaiologos was returning from his trip to the west, the Bulgarians refused to let him pass through Bulgaria.
 This stance backfired, as another Byzantine ally, Count Amadeus VI of Savoy, leading the Savoyard crusade, captured several Bulgarian maritime cities in retaliation, including Ankhialos (Pomorie) and Mesembria (Nesebǎr), though he failed to take Varna.
 Outmanoeuvred, Ivan Alexander was forced to make peace.

 The captured cities were turned over to the Byzantine Empire, while Emperor John V Palaiologos paid the sum of 180,000 florins to Ivan Alexander.
-The Bulgarian emperor used this sum and territorial concessions to induce his at least de jure vassals Dobrotica of Dobruja and Vladislav I of Wallachia to reconquer Vidin from the Hungarians.
+The Bulgarian emperor used this sum and territorial concessions to induce his at least de jure vassal Dobrotica of Dobruja and Vladislav I of Wallachia to reconquer Vidin from the Hungarians.
 The war was successful, and Ivan Sracimir was reinstalled in Vidin in 1369, although the Hungarian king forced him to acknowledge his overlordship.

 The relatively successful resolution of the crisis in the northwest did nothing to help recover the losses in the southeast.
 To make matters worse, in 1369 (the date is disputed), the Ottoman Turks under Murad I conquered Adrianople (in 1363) and made it the effective capital of their expanding state.
 At the same time, they also captured the Bulgarian cities of Philippopolis and Boruj (Stara Zagora).
-As Bulgaria and the Serbian feudal lords in Macedonia as Konstantin Dragas and Prince Marko prepared for united action against the Turks, Ivan Alexander died on 17 February 1371.
-He was succeeded by his sons Ivan Sracimir in Vidin and Ivan Shishman in Tarnovo, while the rulers of Dobruja and Wallachia achieved further independence.
+As Bulgaria and the Serbian feudal lords in Macedonia as Konstantin Dragas and Prince Marko prepared for united action against the Turks, Ivan Alexander Asen died on 17 February 1371.
+He was succeeded by his sons Ivan Sratsimir in Vidin and Ivan Shishman in Tarnovo, while the rulers of Dobruja and Wallachia achieved further independence.